 \subsection{Equivalence in Realization of Nodes}

 In games of the extensive form with unawareness there are two distinct notions of a strategy profile being consistent with a node.
 The first notion we introduced already at the end of Section~\ref{strategies} and called it a ``strategy profile reaching a node''.
 While a player may expect a strategy profile to reach a node, it can be the case in games with unawareness that a different node actually occurs.
 This is because the player is unaware of actions that a player with more awareness may take (since each player just considers the partial strategies consistent with her awareness level).
 This begs the question whether strategies that are equivalent with respect to nodes reached are also equivalent with respect to nodes that actually occur.
 Note that both notions of a node being consistent with a strategy are relevant.
-The notion of a strategy reaching a node is relevant for extensive-form rationalizability, more recently also called strong rationalizability due to Pearce (1984) and Battigalli (1997) and extended to games of the extensive form with unawareness by Heifetz, Meier, and Schipper (2013) whereas the notion of a node occurring with a strategy is crucial for self-confirming equilibrium (Battigalli and Guaitoli, 1997, and Battigalli and Bordoli, 2024) as extended to games of the extensive form with unawareness by Schipper (2021).
+The notion of a strategy reaching a node is relevant for extensive-form rationalizability, also called strong rationalizability, due to Pearce (1984) and Battigalli (1997) and extended to games of the extensive form with unawareness by Heifetz, Meier, and Schipper (2013), as well as prudent rationalizability (Heifetz, Meier, and Schipper, 2021, Schipper and Woo, 2019) and versions thereof (i.e., Francetich and Schipper, 2026), whereas the notion of a node occurring with a strategy is crucial for self-confirming equilibrium (Battigalli and Guaitoli, 1997, and Battigalli and Bordoli, 2025) as extended to games of the extensive form with unawareness by Schipper (2021).
 As we will observe, the notions of node reached and node occurring coincide in games that feature only one tree (as in standard games without unawareness), but can diverge in games with unawareness that have more than one tree.